 Since we launched in 2012, TEDxExeter talks have been viewed over 21.5 million times.
 These are ideas from Exeter impacting the world.
 None of this would be possible without our inspiring speakers and performers, our dedicated team of volunteers, the huge generosity of our partners and the positive energy of our whole TEDxExeter community.”

-Click on the speaker images to find out more.
-Talks will be live soon.
+Click on the speaker images to find out more and watch their talks.

 Getting fit by doing good